-Budgeted cost: £96,411.75
+Budgeted cost: £94,426.50

-Activity Evidence that supports this approach Challenge number(s) addressed Safeguarding and wellbeing CPOMs to monitor behaviour and Interventions which target social and emotional learning (SEL) seek to improve attainment by improving the social and emotional dimensions of learning, as opposed to focusing directly on the academic or cognitive 4,5 intervene at the earliest opportunity Educare elements of the learning' (EEF Toolkit) Key students identified and monitored Safeguarding is a strength.
+Activity Evidence that supports this approach Challenge number(s) addressed Safeguarding and wellbeing CPOMs to monitor behaviour and Interventions which target social and emotional learning (SEL) seek to improve attainment by improving the social and emotional dimensions of learning, as opposed to focusing directly on the academic or cognitive 4,5 intervene at the earliest opportunity Educare Key students identified and monitored Counsellor x2 (Talking hub) elements of the learning' (EEF Toolkit) Safeguarding is a strength.
 All staff and governors are trained each year.
-(Ofsted, 2019) Counsellor x2 (Talking hub) Internal exclusion Behaviour interventions +4 months 4,5 Enhance the provision of Internal Exclusion by providing subject specific work and support, embed reflective practice to increase pupil control and confidence and use restorative justice conversations to build and maintain good pupil-teacher relationships PP pupils are three times more likely to receive two or more fixed period exclusions across the year 'It is clear that reducing challenging behaviour in schools can have a direct and lasting effect on pupils' learning' (EEF Toolkit) Pastoral System Enhance the pastoral system in terms of ownership, accountability, tracking, patterns and Behaviour interventions +4 months 'Behaviour interventions seek to improve attainment by reducing challenging behaviour in school ' (EEF toolkit) 4,5 analysis Identify need for early intervention PP pupils are three times more likely to receive two or more fixed period exclusions across the year Enhance the role of the form tutor Forms moved to year 'It is clear that reducing challenging behaviour in schools can have a direct and lasting effect on pupils' learning' (EEF Toolkit) group Although most pupils are well Introduce and embed ELSAs working in the welfare HUB. behaved, there is a group of pupils who find it difficult to moderate their behaviour.
-This has led to the proportion of pupils that are temporarily excluded from school Additional non - teaching HOY being higher than the national average.
+(Ofsted, 2019) Internal exclusion Enhance the provision of Internal Exclusion by providing subject specific work and support, embed reflective practice to increase pupil control and confidence and use restorative justice conversations to build and maintain good pupil-teacher relationships Behaviour interventions +4 months PP pupils are three times more likely to receive two or more fixed period exclusions across the year 'It is clear that reducing challenging behaviour in schools can have a direct and lasting effect on pupils' learning' (EEF Toolkit) 4,5

+I Pastoral System Enhance the pastoral system in terms of ownership, accountability, tracking, patterns and Behaviour interventions +4 months 'Behaviour interventions seek to improve attainment by reducing challenging behaviour in school ' (EEF toolkit) 4,5 analysis Identify need for early intervention PP pupils are three times more likely to receive two or more fixed period exclusions across the year Enhance the role of the form tutor 'It is clear that reducing challenging behaviour in schools can have a direct and lasting effect on pupils' learning' (EEF Toolkit) Forms moved to year group Although most pupils are well Embed ELSAs working in the welfare HUB. behaved, there is a group of pupils who find it difficult to moderate their behaviour.
+This has led to the proportion of pupils that are temporarily excluded from school being higher than the national average.
 You have put strategies in place to support these pupils and these temporary exclusions have reduced considerably (Ofsted, 2019)

-School ethos Improved aspirations and leadership skills 4,5 Culture of celebrating success through rewards and whole school events Accountability of form National college research cites effective embedded reward policies as being a contributory factor to improving attainment and engagement. tutors reviewed Competitions/charity events JLT/ key ambassadors Reward assemblies Rewards and ethos TLR holders Over represent on trips, extra-curricular and enrichment activities Behaviour and Attendance Support Continue the resourcing and staffing of key support areas including At secondary level PP pupils are three times more likely than their peers to be classed as 'Persistently absent' that is to miss more than one in five schooldays across the year.
-Education Endowment Foundation: 4,5 student services, attendance officers to ensure that disadvantaged students reach and 'The choices that schools make in allocating the money will be vital so that funding can help raise pupil's attainment and aspirations' exceed the national attendance levels along with their non PP peers. attendance has been lower than the national average and the proportion of pupils that do not regularly attend school has been high, particularly for disadvantaged pupils a (Ofsted, Involvement with HOY 2019) Aspire facility Welfare HUB
+Improved aspirations and leadership skills 4,5 National college research cites effective embedded reward policies as being a contributory factor to improving attainment and engagement. skills National college research cites effective embedded reward policies as being a contributory factor to improving attainment and

+Behaviour and Attendance Support Continue the resourcing and staffing of key support areas including student services, attendance officers to ensure that disadvantaged students reach and exceed the national attendance levels along with their non PP peers.
+Involvement with HOY Aspire facility Welfare HUB At secondary level PP pupils are three times more likely than their peers to be classed as 'Persistently absent' that is to miss more than one in five schooldays across the year.
+Education Endowment Foundation: 'The choices that schools make in allocating the money will be vital so that funding can help raise pupil's attainment and aspirations' attendance has been lower than the national average and the proportion of pupils that do not regularly attend school has been high, particularly for disadvantaged pupils a (Ofsted, 2019) 4,5

 IE

 PRU places

 Managed moves

 Step outs

 EP Assessment Time

 GRIP project

 Football beyond boarders

-Total budgeted cost: £385,647
+Total budgeted cost: £377,706